 In 2019, the Monaco Grand Prix will be held from May 23 to 26.
 In the days leading up to this event, you can drive the race course.

 Read more: Driving the Monaco Grand Prix Race Course.

 After dinner in Monte Carlo, take the train back to Nice.

 Your journey continues along the coast of the French Riviera.
 Take the train from Nice to Antibes, a journey that takes about 20 minutes (visit the Trainline Europe website).

 Antibes is home to Port Vauban, the largest yachting harbor in Europe.
-Yes, it is larger than the harbor in Monaco, and we’re not talking small yachts.
-We’re talking about yachts large enough that staff needs to be employed to take care of them.
+Yes, it is larger than the harbor in Monaco, and this harbor is packed with huge yachts.
+We’re talking about yachts that are large enough that staff needs to be employed to take care of them.
 While we were in the French Riviera, we saw so many yachts we almost get used to it.
 It is kind of the same with the Ferrari’s here, too.

 Take the train back to Nice.

 Road Trip to Marseille